credebl/docs/src/content/docs/en/intro/architecture.md

 ##### Web Wallet for Organizations
-Organizations can setup their own SSI Web Wallet based on a shared [multi-tenant] Aries agent and on-prem [dedicated] Credo agent.
+Organizations can setup their own SSI Web Wallet based on a shared [multi-tenant] Aries agent and on-prem [dedicated] Hyperledger Aries agent.
 For multi-tenant agent platform handles all the processes.
 For dedicated agent currently platform supports on-prem agent.
 To know more about [dedicated] on-prem agent please click here.

 ##### ADEYA Mobile Wallet for Holders